leebase/telecom-kpi/docs/refactor/CONFIGURE.md

 # Launch the metadata-driven Streamlit stub
 streamlit run apps/meta/app.py
 ```
-The stub loads metadata once per session, renders subject-area tabs, and enumerates KPIs belonging to each area.
-Use this to preview pack structure before the full widget registry lands.
+The stub loads metadata once per session and now renders the **Network Performance** tab through the widget registry and layout interpreter.
+KPI cards and the latency chart pull deterministic stub data from the metadata-aware provider.
+Remaining tabs still display placeholder copy until their layouts migrate in Sprint 3.

 ## Change a KPI
 1. Open the pack file and locate the KPI block (`kpis[]`).